 GitHub Actions is GitHub’s Continuous Integration product.
 It lets you define jobs in a declarative way that can be either scheduled or react on your repository events such as commits or Pull Requests.

-Up until now, it was already possible to run Maven, Gradle, or sbt and update Gatling Enterprise test packages.
+Until now, running Maven, Gradle, or sbt and updating Gatling Enterprise test packages have been possible.

-You would typically trigger such an Action on commit to always keep your packages in Gatling Enterprise up-to-date with the latest changes in your GitHub repository containing your test sources.
+You would typically trigger such an Action on commit to keep your Gatling Enterprise packages up-to-date with the latest changes in your GitHub repository containing your test sources.

 You can either run tests: